 We want to let you do what you want

 My team and I often end up in lengthy discussions with managers of my clients on what data processing activities are vital for the performance of a contract.
 The general comments are:

 If they don’t want to give us their data, they just don’t get the service, as simple as that!

 We are doing something socially useful for them (making some money out of it…)

 Then we need to explain that we are not the “enemies of their business” that will prevent them from reaching their annual bonus.
 We want to find the legal basis to justify what they want to do!

 The performance of the contract cannot be under privacy laws a legal basis “stretched” too much

 Clients will try to expand such a legal basis to fit almost anything they want.
-But with reference to online services, the European Data Protection Board clarified in its draft guidelines on scenarios when it is possible to rely on the performance of the contract as legal basis of the data processing pursuant to article 6(1)(b) of the GDPR that such a legal basis cannot be used to justify data processing
+But with reference to online services, the European Data Protection Board clarified in the final version of the guidelines on scenarios when it is possible to rely on the performance of the contract as legal basis of the data processing pursuant to Article 6(1)(b) of the GDPR that such a legal basis cannot be used to justify data processing

 when a requested service can be provided without the specific processing taking place.